less/old-lesscss.org/templates/pages/doc.md

       -moz-box-shadow: 2px 5px 1px #000;
       -webkit-box-shadow: 2px 5px 1px #000;

+### Advanced Arguments

+You can use ... if you want your mixin to take a variable number of arguments.
+Using this after a variable name will assign those arguments to the variable.

+    .mixin (...) {        // matches 0-N arguments
+    .mixin () {           // matches exactly 0 arguments
+    .mixin (@a: 1) {      // matches 0-1 arguments
+    .mixin (@a: 1, ...) { // matches 0-N arguments
+    .mixin (@a, ...) {    // matches 1-N arguments

+Furthermore:

+    .mixin (@a, @rest...) {
+       // @rest is bound to arguments after @a
+       // @arguments is bound to all arguments
+    }

 ## Pattern-matching and Guard expressions

 Sometimes, you may want to change the behaviour of a mixin,